Trump uses suspected London terror attacks to again make case for US travel ban

 Within minutes of the first incident, White House Press Secretary Sean Spicer said that the president had been apprised.

-A State Department said the United States "condemns the cowardly attacks targeting innocent civilians, which the agency understands are being treated by local authorities as terror incidents.
+The State Department said the United States "condemns the cowardly attacks targeting innocent civilians," which the agency understands are being treated by local authorities as terror incidents.

-An agency spokeswoman also said the U.S. "stands ready to provide any assistance" and express support to the victims and their families.
+An agency spokeswoman also said the U.S. "stands ready to provide any assistance" and expressed support for the victims and their families.

-The Department of Homeland Security issued a statement in which an official said the agency is "closely monitoring the ongoing situation" and that DHS Secretary John Kelly has been briefed on the incidents and the ongoing response.
+The Department of Homeland Security issued a statement in which an official said the agency is "closely monitoring the ongoing situation."

-The agency said it so far has no information to indicate a "specific, credible terror threat in the United States."
+The agency also said it so far has no information to indicate a "specific, credible terror threat in the United States."

+Homeland Secretary John Kelly told Fox News said such a attack is "right around the corner" in the United States and that DHS and other domestic law enforcement agencies are working tirelessly to prevent another one here.

+He repeated that the biggest threats remain explosives on airplanes and people in the U.S. being "radicalized" and commiting attacks on American soil.

-The agency also encourage American citzens who need assistance to contact the U.S. Embassy in London and follow State Department guidance.
+In addition, the agency is encouraging American citzens who need assistance to contact the U.S. Embassy in London and follow State Department guidance.

-Fox News Jennifer Bowman, John Roberts and Joseph Weber contributed to this report.
+Fox News' Shannon Bream, Jennifer Bowman, John Roberts and Joseph Weber contributed to this report.